cothienlac86/imagessan/README.md

 # imagessan
-Images and Ground Truth files in Sanskrit along with OCR results for evaluating Tesseract OCR (3.04) for Sanskrit language (Devanagari script)
+Images and Ground Truth text files in Sanskrit for evaluating Tesseract OCR (3.04) for Sanskrit language (Devanagari script) are in the main folder.

+Subfolders have additional results of the evaluation.

 ## OCR Evaluation Tools for Character & Word Accuracy
 OCR evaluation was done using tools at https://github.com/Shreeshrii/ocr-evaluation-tools
 * Changed tessaccsummary to use -psm 6

 ### OCR evaluation results using Traineddaata from the Tesseract project